 Los Angeles Prenuptial Agreement Lawyer

+The state of California is a community property state, which means that the majority of property acquired during the marriage is owned by both spouses and divided in a divorce or upon death.
 Prenuptial agreements in this state are covered under the California Family Code Section 1610-1617.
 Under Section 1610-1671, it states that premarital agreements are to be in writing and signed by both parties, and that they are enforceable without consideration.

 Spousal support, including a waiver of spousal support is not enforceable if the person was not represented by their own independent legal counsel at the time the agreement was signed, or if the spousal support provision was unconscionable at the time of the enforcement.